tylersatre/serena/docs/02-usage/020_running.md

 and then configure your client to connect to `http://localhost:9121/mcp`.

-ℹ️ Note that while SSE transport is also supported, its use is discouraged.
+Note that while the legacy SSE transport is also supported (via `--transport sse` with corresponding /sse endpoint), its use is discouraged.

 (mcp-args)=
 ### MCP Server Command-Line Arguments